joshuabecker91/joshuabecker91/README.md

-Hi there!
-I am a driven software engineer with a passion for disruptive technology and innovation.
-Prior to software development, I worked in finance in NYC and have over 10 years of work experience.
-As a Software Engineering Fellow at Formation, I've worked alongside top-tier software engineers from companies including Google, Microsoft, and Airbnb to enhance my knowledge of data structures and algorithms.
-Additionally, I have contributed to the development of Formation's app, Recur, gaining practical experience in addressing real-world issues within a large codebase including API integration and user interface refinement.
+Hello!
+I'm a dedicated software engineer passionate about pioneering technology and innovation.
+With over a decade of professional experience, I transitioned from a finance background in NYC to immerse myself in software development.

+As a Software Engineering Fellow at Formation, I collaborated with top-tier engineers from tech giants like Google, Microsoft, and Airbnb, refining my expertise in data structures and algorithms.
+Contributing to the development of Formation's app, Recur, allowed me to tackle real-world challenges within a robust codebase, honing skills in API integration and user interface refinement.

-Prior to my training at Formation, I received my Full-Stack Software Development Certificate at Coding Dojo, focusing on full stack development in Python, MERN, and Java.
-In addition to the many projects I've enjoyed building, which can be viewed on GitHub, I am a Full Stack Software Engineer at Fathers House where I have spearheaded the development of their web app and online presence resulting in a substantial increase in their monthly revenue.
+Prior to Formation, I earned my Full-Stack Software Development Certificate from Coding Dojo, specializing in Python, MERN, and Java.
+My GitHub showcases various projects I've passionately crafted.
+Currently serving as a Full Stack Software Engineer at Fathers House, I've led the creation of their web app, significantly boosting their monthly revenue through enhanced online presence.

-Technologies: I am proficient in Python, JavaScript, React, Flask, Django, Node, Express, PostgreSQL, MySQL, MongoDB, CSS, HTML, Bootstrap, and have experience working with AWS, Docker, Git, APIs, NumPy, Pandas, Postman.
+Proficient in Python, JavaScript, React, Flask, Django, Node, Express, databases like PostgreSQL, MySQL, MongoDB, and adept at AWS, Docker, Git, APIs, NumPy, Pandas, and Postman.

 ![My Skills](https://skillicons.dev/icons?i=py,js,react,flask,django,nodejs,express,mysql,postgres,mongodb,aws,gcp,git,docker,linux)